kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 #### Merge the modified code with the main branch

-Now that you have tested your modified classifier, you can merge your changes into the main branch of your project.
 To merge changes from the `feat/modified-classifier branch` into the main branch of your repository in Databricks Repos follow these steps:

 1. Check out the main branch in the Databricks Repos UI by clicking the branch dropdown and selecting the `main` branch.
 2. Click the Merge button located next to the branch dropdown.
 Select the feat/modified-classifier branch from the list of branches, and click Merge.